project-repo/cagebreak/man/cagebreak-socket.7.md

 		- views_curr_id: id of the currently focussed view as an integer
 		- tiles_curr_id: id of the currently focussed tile as in integer
 		- curr_output: current output as a string
+		- default_mode: name of the default mode as a string
 		- modes: list of names of modes as strings
 		- outputs: object of objects for each output
 			- output name as string